South Korea to deploy Pfizer COVID-19 pills as Omicron wave looms | Health

 South Korea to deploy Pfizer COVID-19 pills as Omicron wave looms

-Paxlovid was nearly 90% effective in preventing hospitalisations and deaths in patients at high risk of severe illness, and data suggested it retains its effectiveness against Omicron, Pfizer has said.
+Paxlovid was nearly 90% effective in preventing hospitalizations and death rates, and data suggested it retains its effectiveness against Omicron, Pfizer has said.
 South Korea has been exploring additional pharmaceutical tools to head off a surge of infections caused by the Omicron variant.

 - Country: